MayuHayakawa/jsquiz/javascript-quiz-02/Questions.md

 // D: undefined and ReferenceError

 // Ans: Hana and ReferenceError (B)
-// Short explanation: var can be used everywhere be created but let need to be created before call it.
+// Short explanation: var can be created everywhere but let need to be created before call it.
 ```
 ###### Question 2: What's the output?